Maya (East Africa): History

 According to sixteenth century Arab writer Arab Faqih, the Mayan territory was situated south of the Awash River and extended west towards Mount Zuqualla in Abyssinia.
-Although Ahmad Gragn instructed his troops not to provoke the Maya by taking their cattle, his armies had already clashed with a 3,000-strong Maya force during the early years of the conflict.
+Although Ahmad ibn Ibrahim instructed his troops not to provoke the Maya by taking their cattle, his armies had already clashed with a 3,000-strong Maya force during the early years of the conflict.
 Arab Faqih described the Maya as "infidels" and "polytheists" who used poisoned arrows.
 Ultimately, the Maya were defeated by a certain Farasahamdin, who converted their leader and a significant portion of the population to Islam.
 Farasahamdin was appointed governor of the region, and from then on, the Maya fought on the Muslim side.

 The Maya homeland of Wej was one of the first lands to be invaded during the Oromo migrations.
 The Maya repelled the weight of the Oromo for years due to their skill with the bow, until the Oromo armies changed tactics and used thick oxhide shields and fixed shield formations.
-In 1574, after finding out the Oromo had conquered the province of Wej, Emperor Sarsa Dengel gathered his forces from throughout Ethiopia to form an army at Gind Beret.
-From there, Sarsa Dengel headed south, where he found that the Oromo had overran the lands of the Maya.
+In 1574, after finding out the Oromo had conquered the province of Wej, Emperor Sarsa Dengel gathered his forces from throughout Ethiopia to form an army at Gindberet.
+From there, Sarsa Dengel headed south, where he found that the Oromo had overrun the lands of the Maya.

 They were for the last time documented as auxiliaries for the Ethiopian Emperor Susenyos I.